 DECnet and DECnet-Plus nodes can coexist in the same cluster.
 However, DECnet and DECnet-Plus must have separate system disks, and they cannot share the same cluster alias.
-The DECnet for OpenVMS VAX cluster alias requires that at least one node in the VMScluster be a VAX system licensed as a Full Function node.

 The DECnet for OpenVMS Alpha cluster alias requires that at least one node in the VMScluster be licensed as an Extended Function node.